30 Mar Synthetic Cannabinoids Explained

 Studies have shown that synthetic cannabinoids (SC) are 2 to 100 times more powerful than Δ9-tetrahydrocannabinol.
 On the one hand, this means that the beneficial effects of cannabis can also be experienced with SC, and these effects include anti-inflammatory, anti-seizure, analgesic and anti-cancer growth effects.
 Just like naturally occurring THC, SC can induce a state of relaxation and euphoria, can raise the heart rate and help one “disconnect” from real life.

-On the other hand, it means that synthetic cannabinoids can be even more harmful than the natural compounds, the reported side effects of these chemicals including: dizziness and agitation, racing thoughts, mouth dryness, palpitations, rapid breathing and chest pain, seizures, hallucinations, confusion, nausea and vomiting.
+On the other hand, it means that synthetic cannabinoids can be even more harmful than the natural compounds, the reported side effects of synthetic cannabinoids include: dizziness and agitation, racing thoughts, mouth dryness, palpitations, rapid breathing and chest pain, seizures, hallucinations, confusion, nausea and vomiting.
 Prolonged use can lead to kidney failure and heart attacks.

 It’s therefore crucial to highlight that synthetic cannabinoids are NOT safe, and shouldn’t be marketed as safe and beneficial for people with various health conditions, as in this case the potential adverse reactions outweigh the positive effects.